-Student Sign-Out Procedure
+Student Sign-Out Procedure/Form

-Students who are 18 years old or older and are their own guardian may request to be dismissed from school using the GA sign-out form.
+Students who are 18 years old or older and are their own guardian may request to be dismissed from school using the Granite Academy sign-out form.
+This form can be obtained from either the Head of School or Granite Academy's Clinical Director.